-The Tools module has been cleaned up in RB9 with functions that are a better fit elsewhere in the system moved to more appropriate modules.
-Other functions have been redesigned to work better and provide better results.
-And Database Manager is eliminated because with RB9 you do not need it to do any database maintenance.
+Tools module functions have been redesigned to work better and provide better results.
+Some functions that are a better fit elsewhere in the system moved to more appropriate modules.
+And Database Manager was eliminated because with RB9 you do not need it to do any database maintenance.

 Import your address book into RB9

 Instead of re-keying your existing client and reporter/

 Bulk Update is a stand-alone function in RB9 for mass updating firms, contacts, resources, and locations.
 It has been greatly enhanced with more options and targeted updates.
 For instance, in addition to bulk updating the Sales Rep on a set of jobs, you can bulk update the Sales Rep for a selected group of firms or contacts.

 Plus you can bulk update many more fields, such as Sales Tax Rate, Billing Rate Group, Finance Charge Rate, and almost 20 more fields for firms; Contact Type, Client Of, Salutation, and 5 other fields for contacts; over 10 fields for resources, including pay group and commission rates; and the Location Type for locations.

 In addition to the stand-alone Bulk Update function, Billing Rates and Pay Rates have a Mass Update feature, which you can use to update rates in multiple billing or pay rate tables at once.
 With these power-user features, you will be able to keep your RB9 database updated more easily.

 In RB9, Label Templates stores all of your company’s label templates together in the database.
 This is where you store labels that are used elsewhere in RB9, such as Production > Labels.